How we use colour in Product Photography

 When shooting products it’s equally as important to consider what’s in the background of the frame as much as what is in the front.
 Colour, as well as texture, are perhaps the most important elements of a background because the right combination will help to present the product in its best light.

-In other instances, we’re fans of using neutral backgrounds to force the foreground product colours to ‘pop’ – this can be incredibly effective.
+In other instances, we’re fans of using neutral backgrounds to force the foreground product colours to ‘pop’ – this can be incredibly effective in product photography, and this is definitely something that we’re a fan of.

 Sometimes inspiration can come from the brand colours a client may have but other times it is completely up to us what colours we use to highlight what’s in frame, and sometimes it’s a mixture of both.
 Knowing you can be brave and break the rules sometimes also helps 🙂